-Full payment of tuition and fees is due during the first week of classes of each term.
-Please see Bursar's web page access.nku.edu/bursar/ for complete information on payment of tuition.
+Full payment of tuition and fees is due during first week prior to the start of classes of each term.
+Please see Bursar's web page access.nku. edu/bursar/ for complete information on payment of tuition.
 Deferments of tuition payments are granted to students receiving certain types of financial assistance such as grants, loans, and scholarships.
 All amounts owed the University will be deducted at the time financial aid checks are distributed.
 If an account remains unpaid and is referred for collection, you are liable for all attorney's fees and related costs and charges incurred by NKU for collection of the obligation.